awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-permissions.md

 The 'permissions' section specifies how special permissions, if any, should be applied to the files and directories/folders in the 'files' section after they are copied to the instance\.
 You can specify multiple **object** instructions\.
 This section is optional\.
 It applies to Amazon Linux, Ubuntu Server, and RHEL instances only\.

 **Note**
 The 'permissions' section is used for EC2/On\-Premises deployments only\.
-It is not used for AWS Lambda deployments\.
+It is not used for AWS Lambda or Amazon ECS deployments\.

 This section has the following structure: